aisha-w/aisha-w.github.io/samples/README.md

 All samples are listed in reverse chronological order.

-### copyedits

-Sometimes I visit websites, and [edit their copy](copyedits/README.md).

-These are good for getting a sense of my proofreading, editing, and organizational sensibilities.

-### samples

 CS 177: Software Engineering  --  Functional Specification
 [Details the functional specifications of a simple tarot reader web app.](../assets/cs177-funspec.pdf)